Cosmology Large Angular Scale Surveyor: Instrument

 The CLASS instrument is designed to survey 65% of the sky at millimeter wavelengths, in the microwave portion of the electromagnetic spectrum, from a ground-based observatory with a resolution of about 1° — approximately twice the angular size of the sun and moon as viewed from Earth.
-The CLASS array will consist of two altazimuth mounts that will allow the telescopes to be pointed to observe different patches of sky.
-The four CLASS telescopes will observe at a range of frequencies to separate emission from our galaxy from that of the CMB.
-One telescope will observe at 40 GHz (7.5 mm wavelength); two telescopes will observe at 90 GHz (3.3 mm wavelength); and the fourth telescope will observe in two frequency bands centered at 150 GHz (2 mm wavelength) and 220 GHz (1.4 mm wavelength).
+The CLASS array consists of two altazimuth mounts that allow the telescopes to be pointed to observe different patches of sky.
+The four CLASS telescopes observe at a range of frequencies to separate emission from our galaxy from that of the CMB.
+One telescope observes at 40 GHz (7.5 mm wavelength); one telescope observes at 90 GHz (3.3 mm wavelength) with a second 90 GHz telescope planned in the future; and the fourth telescope observes in two frequency bands centered at 150 GHz (2 mm wavelength) and 220 GHz (1.4 mm wavelength).
 Two separate telescopes, observing at different frequencies, are housed on each mount.
+The 90 GHz telescope detector array was upgraded in 2022 to significantly increase sensitivity.
+In 2024 the variable-delay polarization modulator (VPM, see below for more details) for the CLASS 90 GHz telescope was replaced with a rotating reflective half-wave plate (HWP) to concentrate on improved sensitivity for linear polarization.

 The CLASS instrument is specifically designed to measure polarization.
 As an electromagnetic wave, light consists of oscillating electric and magnetic fields.
 These fields can have both an amplitude, or intensity, and a preferred direction in which they oscillate, or polarization.
 The polarized signal that CLASS will attempt to measure is incredibly small.
 It is expected to be only a few parts-per-billion change in the polarization of the already-cold 2.725 K CMB.
-To measure such a small signal, CLASS will employ focal plane arrays with large numbers of feedhorn-coupled, transition-edge-sensor bolometers cooled to just 0.1 °C above absolute zero by cryogenic helium refrigerators.
+To measure such a small signal, CLASS employs focal plane arrays with large numbers of feedhorn-coupled, transition-edge-sensor bolometers cooled to just 0.1 °C above absolute zero by cryogenic helium refrigerators.
 This low temperature reduces the intrinsic thermal noise of the detectors.

-The other unique aspect of the CLASS telescopes is the use of a variable-delay polarization modulator (VPM) to allow a precise and stable measurement of polarization.
+The other unique aspect of the CLASS telescopes is the use of a VPM to allow a precise and stable measurement of polarization.
 The VPM modulates, or turns on and off, the polarized light going to the detector at a known frequency, approximately 10 Hz, while leaving unpolarized light unchanged.
 This allows for a clear separation of the tiny polarization of the CMB from the much larger unpolarized atmosphere by "locking in" to the 10 Hz signal.
 The VPM also modulates circular polarization out of phase with linear polarization, giving CLASS sensitivity to circular polarization.
-Because no circular polarization is expected in the CMB, the VPM allows for a valuable check for systematic errors in the data by looking at the circular polarization signal, which should be consistent with zero.
+There are many potential scenarios that could generate circular polarization in the early universe, and CLASS has now put very strong limits on these theories.